The Road Works and Events (Jersey) Law 2016 came into force on 1 January 2018.

 - investigations and oversight of remedial works to ensure integrity of the roads is maintained

 We expect additional inspection resources to be available so that increased enforcement activity will start to take place, with a formal promoter and contractor performance monitoring regime in operation by the end of 2019.

 Road works industry briefings

-On 23rd and 24th October 2018 we held a series of presentations for road works industry stakeholders to update them on the new law and their obligations.
-Copies of the presentations are available below - please note that there are four versions, customised for each sector of the industry:
+On 23 and 24 October 2018 we held a series of presentations for road works industry stakeholders to update them on the new law and their obligations.
+Copies of the presentations are available below, there are four versions, customised for each sector of the industry:

 - highway maintenance and asphalt contractors

 - other contractors